campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="text--secondary">Isurd wins the award for least interesting character in the game.
 It doesn't help that his voice actor sounds as if he's just woken up from a naps.</span>
 </div>

 Before you angrily reach for your pitchfork, *yes*, there are occasional sparks of life in XC3's characters, and those sparks sometimes shine *very* brightly.
 The "jail" cutscene, in particular, is one of the most heart-wrenching, masterfully-crafted cutscenes in the entire Xenoblade franchise.
-There's also a <text-with-tooltip :tooltip="'It\'s the scene where Taion notices that Eunie\'s hands are shaking'">touching scene</text-with-tooltip> between Taion and Eunie that suggests that someone at Monolith Soft *might* understand the concept of "Show, don't tell".
+There's also a <text-with-tooltip :tooltip="'It\'s the scene where Taion notices that Eunie\'s hands are shaking.'">touching scene</text-with-tooltip> between Taion and Eunie that suggests that someone at Monolith Soft *might* understand the concept of "Show, don't tell".
 And finally, yes, Eunie can be a hoot.

 But ultimately, these glimmers of humanity get absolutely crushed under this game's 60 hours of tactless, repetitive noise, making it impossible to truly connect with any of these characters.
 For a studio that obviously [spent a lot of time designing the ultra-likeable Shulk](https://www.nintendolife.com/news/2022/08/random-xenoblade-chronicles-shulk-cutscene-was-originally-a-little-creepy) from Xenoblade Chronicles, I was honestly shocked at how indifferent I was to Noah and Mio.